i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 For all tag sets used after NextKey exchanges, the tag set number is (1 + Alice's key ID + Bob's key ID).

 Key and tag set IDs start at 0 and increment sequentially.
-The maximum key and tag set ID is 65535.
+The maximum tag set ID is 65535.
+The maximum key ID is 32767.
 When a tag set is almost exhausted, the tag set sender must initiate a NextKey exchange.
 When tag set 65535 is almost exhausted, the tag set sender must initiate a new session by sending a New Session message.

+With a streaming maximum message size of 1730, and assuming no retransmissions, the theoretical maximum data transfer using a single tag set is 1730 * 65536 ~= 108 MB.
+The actual maximum will be lower due to retransmissions.

+The theoretical maximum data transfer with all 65536 available tag sets, before the session would have to be discarded and replaced, is 64K * 108 MB ~= 6.9 TB.

 DH RATCHET MESSAGE FLOW